 Presenters: Molly Waring, PhD

-About: This webinar will provide an overview of large, nationally-representative, population-based health datasets that provide information on the use of the internet, technology, and/or social media in the US population.
-The discussion will include how to access the data, an assessment of their strengths and limitations, ethical considerations, methodological considerations including complex sampling and weighted statistical analyses, and interpretation of results.
+About: This webinar provided an overview of large, nationally-representative, population-based health datasets that provide information on the use of the internet, technology, and/or social media in the US population.
+The discussion included how to access the data, an assessment of their strengths and limitations, ethical considerations, methodological considerations including complex sampling and weighted statistical analyses, and interpretation of results.

 Webinar: Leveraging social media to recruit research study participants

 Presenters: Kaylei Arcangel, MS